-The Vehicle Identification Number (VIN) is your Toyota’s legal identifier, and is applied to your car at the moment it enters production.
+The Vehicle Identification Number (VIN) is your Toyota’s legal identifier, and is applied to your car during production.

-Each Vehicle Identification Number is unique, and is usually a 17-character code made up of letters and numbers, and reveals important details about your vehicle.
-As well as containing information on the time and place of your car’s creation, it also contains information about the car’s specification and design.
+Each VIN is unique, and is usually a 17-character code made up of letters and numbers, and reveals important details about your vehicle.
+As well as containing information on the time and place of your car’s creation, it also contains information about its specification and design.

 First introduced in 1954, Vehicle Identification Numbers are an important component in determining the history and identity of a vehicle, particularly when combined with the car’s DVLA licence plate and V5 or V5C documents.

-While licence plates can be changed, or personalised, the car’s Vehicle Identification Number remains unchanged, and is best thought of as the primary identification number for your Toyota.
+While licence plates can be altered, the car’s VIN remains unchanged, and therefore is the primary identification number for your Toyota.

 How to locate your Vehicle Identification Number